 Now, assuming that Anna didn’t really win the lottery and does need to support herself financially, where’s the happy medium?

-Since she truly enjoys being surrounded by animals but also needs to bring in a decent income Anna could have become a vet.
+Since she truly enjoys being surrounded by animals but also needs to bring in a decent income, Anna could have become a veterinarian.

 But what about you?